Director

 Yale Center for Brain and Mind Health (CBMH) [link]

-I am a Korean-American scientist interested in the neural mechanisms underlying complex social behaviors.
+Steve is a Korean-American scientist interested in the neural mechanisms underlying complex social behaviors.

 Postdoctoral Associates & Associate Research Scientist